Amira237/Deploy-MongoDB-App-using-K8S/README.md

 4. Create a ClusterIP Service to expose MongoDB within the cluster.
 5. Create a Deployment to run the Mongo Express pods.
 6. Create a NodePort Service to expose Mongo Express outside the cluster.
+7. Create a Presistance Volume (PV) for storing data independently of the pods in your Kubernetes cluster.
+8. Create a Presistance Volume Claim (PVC) to allow developers to dynamically request storage resources, without being aware of the implementation of underlying storage devices.
-7. Access the Mongo Express UI using the NodePort IP and port.
+9. Access the Mongo Express UI using the NodePort IP and port.
 You can then manage your database.

 In summary: